 To create a new version of DID document, DID controller must publish two transactions to the blockchain:

-DID funding transaction (see ) which provides funds to cover mining fees of this and a new DID document transaction.
+DID funding transaction (see A.2.4 DID Funding Transaction) which provides funds to cover mining fees of this and a new DID document transaction.

-DID Document transaction (see ) which publishes new version of DID document
+DID Document transaction (see A.2.2 DID Document Transaction) which publishes new version of DID document

 It is the DID controller’s responsibility to provide funding for DID funding transaction.